 Investigate?
 Yes Please

-In these times of ‘Hostile Environments’ it’s not surprising that, in 2018, it was reported that 4,045 DWP staff investigate ‘Fraud and Error’ aiming to recover £2 billion lost to benefits fraud.
-At the same time, HMRC employs about 1,000 staff to get after the £2 billion lost to tax avoidance, or we might say, a quarter of the resources.
+In 2018 4,045 DWP staff investigated ‘Fraud and Error’, aiming to recover £2 billion lost to benefits fraud.
+Of course, IT systems supporting controls like Universal Credit aim to ensure proper management.
+By 2015 the IT system’s costs had reached nearly £16 billion.
+At the same time, HMRC employed about 1,000 staff to get after the £2 billion lost to tax avoidance with a quarter of the resources.

-It all adds up to around 5,000 people investigating £4 billion pounds of (probably) misappropriated revenue.
-Based on a mean £15K salary plus 75% overheads one might estimate around £130 million a year is spent by DWP and HMRC in pursuit of the bad-guys.
+It all adds up to around 5,000 people investigating £4 billion of (probably) misappropriated revenue.
+Based on a mean £15K salary plus 75% overheads, one might estimate around £130 million a year is spent by DWP and HMRC in pursuit of crooks.

 Naturally enough, you may wonder, what else can we pursue?
-The short answer is, ‘lots.’
-With this in mind, Experian’s Annual Fraud Indicator Reports is worth a look.
+The short answer is ‘lots.’
+With this in mind, Experian’s Annual Fraud Indicator Reports are worth a look.

-Minister Skidmore reported that his team had identified £74 million of fraud and this is due to hard work.
+Minister Skidmore reported that his team had identified £74 million of fraud due to hard work.
 In other words, only £39.9 billion to go …EVERY YEAR.
-You read it right, every year.
+You read it right.
+Every year.